jcorporation/myMPD/README.md

 - create a certificate (key and cert in the same file), example:
 ```
-# openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1000 -nodes
+# openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1000 -nodes -sha256
 # cat key.pem cert.pem > ssl.pem
 ```
-- tell ympd to use a webport using SSL and where to find the certificate:
+- tell myMPD to use a webport using SSL and where to find the certificate:
 ```
 # ./mympd -w "ssl://8081:/path/to/ssl.pem"
 ```